So, how do you interpret or read forex quotes?? A Forex quote is the price of one currency in terms of another

 From the previous lesson we learnt that currencies are priced and paired.

 When currencies are priced and paired ,they are known as quotes on the forex market board.
-This is because they are traded simultaneous with one another, one is bought or sold relative to the other.
+You must learn to read forex quotes because they are traded simultaneous with one another.
+One is bought or sold relative to the other.

 Let’s take a look at some of quotes commonly traded on the forex market;

 The first currency on the left is the base currency and the one on the right is the counter/quote currency.

 The base currency is equivalent to 1 unit and the counter/quote currency is that amount 1 unit of the base currency can buy as stated on the exchange rate.
 That’s how you interpret or read forex quotes

 When you buy a pair (go long), you predict that the market will go up.
 This means the base currency is appreciating in value.

 Eg; if you buy a EUR/JPY pair, the EUR is adding value more than the JPY.
 So you buy EUR as you sell the JPY currency.
 Assuming the price is 124.034.

 Likewise, while selling the pair, you tend to go short, so you sell 1 unit of the base currency, in this case which is EUR while buying the counter currency which is JPY at 124.036 of the quote currency.